yaqman/cse210-03/README.md

-# cse210-03

-# Purpose of this game
+# Purpose of this team project
+To create the codes and run the codes.
+Understanding the functions in programming lesson.

+# Rules
 Jumper is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.

-# Rules
 Jumper is played according to the following rules.
 The puzzle is a secret word randomly chosen from a list.
 The player guesses a letter in the puzzle.